 - You will not need to take a placement exam unless you wish to test into a higher level.

-- If your ACT math subscore is 20 or below or if your SAT math subscore is 500 or below, you are encouraged to take the math placement.
+- If your ACT math subscore is 20 or below or if your SAT math subscore is 510 or below (new test)/470 or below (old test), you are encouraged to take the math placement.

 - If you wish to test into a higher level course, you may take the math placement exam on campus in Student Services, or on your registration day.
 You'll be given the option to opt-in when you sign up for registration.

-- All students must take the writing placement exam unless they have already earned transferable college credit in College Writing 1 or an equivalent course.
+- All students must take the writing placement exam unless they have already earned transferable college credit in College Writing I or the equivalent course.
 If you have earned college credit, please make sure to submit official copies of your transcripts to the Office of Admissions.

-- You must take the placement exam at least a week prior to your scheduled registration day.
+- You must take the placement exam at least one week prior to your scheduled registration day.

 When you select a Registration Day, you’ll also be asked to select two choices for a Learning Community.
 Each year, new students are grouped into learning communities with their fellow freshmen to study the links between diverse subjects, bond with other classmates, and create a community of active learners.